 Kamal Hassan also plays a prominent role in the film as a sensitive and good hearted film maker and brings out a versatile performance as Arun.
 It is especially a real icing on the cake for Kamal and Rajini fans to watch the duo share a wonderful chemistry as good friends in this movie and many of the dialogues in the film are extremely powerful and convincing.
 Last but not least Maestro Ilayaraja brings out one of his finest compositions in the film with both an excellent background score and note worthy songs like ‘Paneer Pushpangale…’ that enhance the film and sync with the storyline.

-This film has an excellent social message about relationships and women and is considered to be a cult classic in Indian cinema.
-This film was listed in a special report by CNN IBN recently as One of the 100 Greatest Films in Indian Cinema.
+The film conveys a profound social message about relationships and women, earning its status as a cult classic in Indian cinema.
+It was recently recognized in a special report by CNN IBN, being listed as one of the 100 Greatest Films in Indian Cinema.
 For a director who has done only two films in Tamil Cinema one wishes that we could have seen more works from this creative filmmaker for the audiences to cherish.

 Aarilirunthu Arupathu Varai